6 GHz Extended Range & AFC in UniFi

 What is AFC?

 AFC (Automatic Frequency Coordination) is a feature in UniFi Network designed for 6 GHz WiFi that increases transmit power while complying with FCC Standard Power Limits.
 It ensures devices operate on available frequencies without interfering with licensed users, such as satellite and fixed wireless services.
-Outdoor APs require AFC, while indoor APs can use it for extended range on 6 GHz.
+Outdoor rated APs require AFC, while indoor rated APs can use it for extended range on 6 GHz.

 How does AFC work?